Table of Contents

 - Functions of biomacromolecules:

-- Nucleic acids: Genetic material.
+- Nucleic acids: act as genetic material.

 - Polysaccharides: Structural components and energy storage.